 Shelbyville Sitter List

 Masonic Home Shelbyville employees who need child care assistance should ask their managers for a sitter resource list that has been created for their community.

 Providing free meals during your work hours is just one of the ways we can say thank you for your hard work and commitment.
 Each community will be setting up a process for providing meals to employees during their work hours.
 Please check with your manager for details on how this will be handled in your community.

-At this time, we will be prohibiting all food delivery to campus.
 Staff members are asked not to leave the campus during their work hours unless it is due to a doctor’s appointment.
 It is your responsibility to alert your manager to any appointments, and you will be required to provide a doctor’s note prior to returning to work.